 How to Submit Your Materials:

 We highly encourage all applicants to plan a campus visit!
-The schedule may include a meeting with our Director of Creative Writing, a full tour of campus including The Writing House and residence halls, an opportunity to meet and interact with current students, and a chance to observe classes in session.
-Plan your campus visit >>
+The schedule may include an artistic meeting or interview with our Director of Creative Writing, a full tour of campus including The Writing House and residence halls, an opportunity to meet and interact with current students, and a chance to observe classes in session.
+Plan your campus visit.